miklevin/MikeLev.in/_posts/2025-03-23-notebook-to-web-app.md

 > And here is the transcript of the interaction with Gemma 3.
 This is
 > significant because the last time I asked for Gemma's opinion after a workflow
-> session, it was all pissy bout how constrictive it was, haha!
+> session, it was all pissy bout how constrictive it was, ahaha!

 A note before reading the transcript.
 This rigid linear workflow system literally puts words into the LLMs mouth and inserts it into the discussion